Interview: Dr. Daniele Fortunato, Nutritionist Biologist, Talks about Sports Nutrition (Part I)

 After the competition it is necessary to eat as soon as possible to efficiently restore the lost energy reserves.

-The Part 2 of the interview is coming soon.
+Make sure you check part 2 of the interview here.
 You’ll be able to read the answers Dr. Daniele Fortunato gives to the following questions:

 You can find more info on Dr. Daniele Fortunato on his website: www.dottorfortunato.it